Mozambique Island, Mozambique, 2016

 [PDF]

 Abstract: Concessions to private companies were a common form of economic and administrative organization during the colonial era in Africa.
-This paper examines the long-run legacy of the Mozambique Company, one of the largest and most enduring concessionary firms of the twentieth century, which governed central Mozambique from 1891 to 1942 under a Portuguese charter.
+This paper examines the long-run legacy of the Mozambique Company, one of the largest and most enduring concessionary firms of the twentieth century, which governed central Mozambique from 1891 to 1942 under a Portuguese colonial charter.
 I exploit the Company’s historical boundaries to estimate its impact on contemporary local development, measured by household wealth and nighttime luminosity.
 Using spatial regression discontinuity (RD) designs across the concession area, at its border, and within the concession by colonial district type, I find that areas historically ruled by the Company are significantly better off today.
 However, these effects are not uniform, reflecting colonial land segregation between settler areas and indigenous reserves, with gains concentrated in the former.
 Drawing on original historical data from before, during, and after the concession period, I show that this spatial heterogeneity was driven by greater investment in road infrastructure and the creation of a specialized labor force serving settler-driven activities.
 My findings show that even within a single concession, variation in private colonial governance produced lasting development gaps, highlighting the role of private capital in contexts of weak state capacity.

 Research in Progress